The Kia Sportage is currently on its fifth generation, having originally launched in 1995.

 Running costs and reliability

-Unexpected bills are unlikely to trouble your bank balance - the same goes for every-day running costs.
-The latest diesels with mild-hybrid electric assistance have the fuel economy of up to 52.3mpg on the combined cycle.
+The Sportage is seen as Mr Reliable.
+Unexpected bills are unlikely to trouble your bank balance - the same goes for everyday running costs.

 With multiple hybrid engine choices available, the Sportage across the board comes in with good MPG figures.